 3. Digital Multi-Player Games

-Keeping the peace during long RV road trips may mean you need to pull out the tablet (yes, keep it hidden until you need it!) or smartphone and let the kids pick out game apps specifically made for multi-players.
+Keeping the peace during long RV road trips may mean you need to pull out the tablet (yes, keep it hidden until you need it!) or smartphone and let the kids pick out game apps made explicitly for multi-players.

-Let the kids battle it out for the top score while learning some skills in patience while waiting for their next turn.
+Let the kids battle it out for the top score while learning some patience while waiting for their next turn.
 Many allow up to six players to engage at once.
 The top choices are:

 - Red Hands